-State Description Status Codes, Orders & Resources New Mexico HB 305, the Energy Efficiency Bill, was signed into law in 2008, requiring that all utilities to include cost-effective energy efficiency and load management portfolios and to remove regulatory disincentives for these programs.
-As a result, in 2010, the NM Public Regulation Commission instituted an adder for all utilities.
+State Lost Revenue and Decoupling Description Status Codes, Orders & Resources New Mexico In 2008, HB 305 was signed into law requiring that all utilities include cost-effective energy efficiency and load management programs and to remove regulatory disincentives for these programs.
+As a result, in 2010, the New Mexico Public Regulation Commission instituted an adder for all utilities.
 The adder comprised of a lost revenue adjustment and a performance premium, combined into a single payment.
 In July 2011, the New Mexico Supreme Court vacated the adder, stating that it must be cost-based and that each utility must file individually.
-In November, 2011, the Commission issued orders that PNM and El Paso Electric are authorized to continue collecting the adder.
-Southwestern Power Service did not file for an adder in its 2011 energy efficiency program filing.
-HB 267, which becomes effective July 1, 2013, amends HB 305 and includes a fixed tariff rider (3% of revenues) to help fund efficiency programs.
-The bill also switched the cost-benefit test from Total Resource Cost (TRC) to the Utility Cost (UC) model.
-Finally, the bill reduced the requirement for energy savings by 2020 from 10% to 8% of 2005 retail sales following a compromise between the Commission, utilities, and interest groups.
-Approved (2011) HB 305 (2008); Dockets 08- 00024-UT, 10-00086-UT, 10-00280-UT, 11-00047- UT, 12-00317-UT; SEC 10K Sept 30, 2012 PNM filing New York Following an April 2007 order, electric and gas utilities must file proposals for true-up based decoupling mechanisms in ongoing and new rate cases.
+In November, 2011, the NM Public Regulatory Commission determined that adders for PNM and El Paso Electric were utility-specific, cost-based, evidence-based, and properly balance the interests of the utility, its customers, and the public.
+In July, 2013, HB 267 ammended HB 305 and included a provision for a fixed cost tariff rider of 3% of revenues to fund efficiency programs.
+Other substantive changes include using the Utility Cost test in place of the Total Resource Cost test to determine program cost-effectiveness, and reducing the requirement for energy savings by from 10% to 8% of 2005 retail sales.
+In December, 2013, El Paso Electric reached a stipulated agreement and establlished an annual incentive for calendar years 2014-2016 that is equal to 7% of program expenditures.
+In November, 2013, PNM Ireceived an approved incentive of approximately 7.6% of program expenditures.
+In January 2014, Southwesten Public Service Company entered into an uncontested stipulation wherein its requests for recovery of financial incentives for 2013, 2014, 2015 were approved.
+Approved Case No. 13-00286-UT; Case No. 13-00176-UT; Case No. 12-00317-UT New York Following an April 2007 order, electric and gas utilities must file proposals for true-up based decoupling mechanisms in ongoing and new rate cases.
 Proposals have been approved for Consolidated Edison and Orange & Rockland utilities, both for revenue-per-class mechanisms.
 True-ups occur annually.
 Approved (2007) Cases 03-E-0640, 07-E-0949, & 07-E-0523 North Carolina (LR) The Commission approved a proposed lost revenue adjustment mechanism for Progress Energy Carolinas as part of their cost recovery mechanism.
 Net lost revenues for each annual period are recovered over 3 years and determined by multiplying lost sales by a net lost revenue rate, which is the difference between the average retail rate applicable to the customer class impacted by the measure and (1) the related customer charge component of that rate, (2) the fuel component of the rate, and (3) the incremental variable O&M rate.
 True-ups occur annually.
 The Commission also approved a similar mechanism for Duke Energy Carolinas in December 2009 for energy efficiency measures only, coinciding with the approval of the utility's virtual power plant mechanism.
 Approved (2009) Docket E-2, Sub 931; Docket E-7, Sub 831